Cwegeleben/rod-builder-pro/docs/importer/settings-dry-run.md

+# Save & Crawl: Settings + Background Prepare

+This is the streamlined flow for preparing a Review.
+On Save & Crawl, we:

+- Save your Import Settings (name, target, seeds)
+- Start a background prepare job (discover → parse → crawl backfill → stage → diff)
+- Redirect to the Imports page inside Shopify Admin with a banner (candidates, ETA)
+- Show live progress at the top via streaming updates; you can leave the page

+Options

+- Skip successful (recommended): speed up re-runs by skipping already-successful series.

+Seed scope

+- Batson targets accept only seeds within batsonenterprises.com.
+Off-domain seeds are rejected with a clear error.

+Queueing

+- One active prepare per template.
+If one is already running, new Save & Crawl will re-use that run and show its status instead of starting another.

+Long-running jobs

+- The Imports page highlights runs that exceed the ETA and offers Cancel.

+Production posture

+- Smoke routes are disabled by default in production.
+They remain available in dev/staging when enabled.

+Embedded Admin constraints

+- Prepare returns quickly: the server avoids heavy preflight fetches and responds fast with a seed-based estimate.
+Work runs in the background.
+- Live updates are streamed via SSE with proxy buffering disabled; a polling fallback is used automatically if streaming is unavailable.
+- If your network/tenant blocks streaming, progress still updates every ~2s via polling and you can safely navigate away.

+---

 # Settings dry-run on production (no Shopify session)

 This guide lets you validate the new Settings + Prepare flow on any environment without a Shopify-embedded session by using the smoke endpoints guarded by ENABLE_SMOKES and SMOKE_TOKEN.